Medically Reviewed by Huy Q. Ly, M.D.

 Risks Associated With Glaucoma Surgery

-Both laser procedures and operation room surgery have a risk of side effects.
-Side effects may include:
+As with any medical procedure, both laser glaucoma procedures and glaucoma surgery have a risk of side effects.
+Side effects from glaucoma treatment may include:

 If you undergo any glaucoma surgery and experience one or more of the effects listed above, you should contact your eye surgeon immediately.
-Some of these may also be diagnosed at your postsurgical exam, so it is important to attend these follow-up appointments.
+Some of these side effects may also be diagnosed at your post-surgical exam, so it is important to attend these follow-up appointments.

 Glaucoma Surgery May Be Necessary for You